Robert S. Wiesenthal: Blade Urban Air Mobility

 Rob Wiesenthal incubated Blade in early 2014 as the first digitally powered short-distance aviation and Urban Air Mobility platform.
 It launched in May 2014, servicing the New York resort communities of Southampton and East Hampton from New York City by helicopter.
 In the fall of 2014, the company raised $5 million in a seed round with principal investors David Zaslav, CEO of Discovery Communication; IAC Inc. chairman Barry Diller; former Alphabet chairman Eric Schmidt, and iHeartRadio chairman and CEO Robert Pittman.

-Blade utilizes an asset-light business model in which the company does not own nor operate aircraft, but rather partners with a vast network of aircraft operators who are vetted for safety, operational excellence and financial wherewithal.
-Blade's business model was designed to be scalable and profitable using conventional aircraft, while providing the foundation to enable a seamless transition to Electric Vertical Aircraft (“EVA” or "EVTOL") in the future.
-Electric Vertical Aircraft are expected to offer reduced noise, zero emissions, and lower operating costs relative to conventional aircraft.
+Blade is known to operate an asset-light business model wherein Blade does not own or manage the flights; instead, Blade partners with third-party aircraft operators.
+The model relies on using regular aircraft with the eventual aim of moving towards Electric Vertical Aircraft (“EVA” or "EVTOL") in the future.According to those supporting EVA technology, EVA technology aircraft are meant to be quieter and more fuel-efficient compared to regular aircraft.

 Blade's first Short Distance route was launched in 2014, offering passenger service between Manhattan, Southampton, East Hampton, and Montauk.
 In March 2019, Blade launched BLADE Airport, which offers continuous service for passengers traveling between Manhattan and John F. Kennedy International Airport.
 BLADE Airport service was temporarily suspended during the COVID-19 pandemic, but was relaunched in June 2021 for passengers traveling between Manhattan and JFK Airport.
 In November 2021, Blade launched an additional BLADE Airport route for passengers traveling between Manhattan and Newark Liberty International Airport.

-The company's Blade Airport transfer product has enabled Blade to become the largest arranger of helicopter flights between Manhattan and all New York area airports.
-Blade's large network of operators enables fliers to arrange a Bounce helicopter flight and depart in as little as 20 minutes from booking.
+The company's Blade airport transfers enabled Blade to become the largest arranger of helicopter flights between Manhattan and all New York area airports.
 Single seats on daily flights from Manhattan to area airports start at $195.
-This unique service transforms a near two-hour drive into a five-minute flight.
-Through Blade's alliance with American Airlines, passengers flying American between JFK and LAX can deplane directly from the jetway on to the tarmac, where they are transferred by car to an awaiting helicopter for a short trip to the city center–avoiding ever setting foot into a commercial airline terminal altogether.
+This service reduces travel time in comparison to driving.
+Blade's alliance with American Airlines allows passengers flying American between JFK and LAX to deplane directly from the jetway on to the tarmac, where they are transferred by car to an awaiting helicopter for a short trip to the city center, bypassing commercial airline terminals.

 In addition to single engine, twin-engine, and cabin class helicopters, Blade also utilizes amphibious seaplanes, turboprops, and jet aircraft for certain routes.
 Blade's accessible fleet include aircraft from 29 operators across the U.S. Blade neither owns nor operates aircraft.